XMPro/Blueprints-Accelerators-Patterns/Accelerators/Energy - Gas Turbine Health/README.md

     * Assign Access to others as required

 	* Edit the XMPro agent "Send to App Designer for chart" and ensure the URL and Integration Key are selected
-	* Edit the XMPro agent "Semd to App" and ensure the URL and Integration Key are selected
+	* Edit the XMPro agent "Send to App" and ensure the URL and Integration Key are selected
 	* Edit the Recommendation agent "Run Recommendation" and ensure the URL and Integration Key are selected

 	* Click Apply and save the data stream (Click Save on the Action Bar, or CTRL + S on the keyboard)